railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_newfeatures.rst

 * Create your company wiki for Sales FAQ,

 * History tab in the Customer form to keep track of all events,

+* When you convert a lead to an opportunity, you now have the option to not create a partner, but just keep the contact data in the opportunity,

+* Create a new partner from a lead or an opportunity, or merge with an existing partner.

 *Warehouse Management*